For Immediate Release

 About the World Trade Centre Vancouver:

 World Trade Centre Vancouver is part of the World Trade Centers Association, a not-for-profit, non-partisan association dedicated to the establishment and effective operation of World Trade Centers as instruments for trade expansion.
-The World Trade Centers Association is an international ecosystem of global connections and integrated trade services made up of 318 World Trade Center locations in 90 countries, representing over 750,000 businesses globally.
+The World Trade Centers Association is an international ecosystem of global connections and integrated trade services made up of over 300 World Trade Center locations in nearly 100 countries, representing over 750,000 businesses globally.

 About the Greater Vancouver Board of Trade: